 NHS111 and CCAS direct booking into practices

-NHSE has announced that the CCAS (COVID clinical assessment service) will be able to book patients, who have been appropriately clinically triaged, directly into practices, at a rate of 1 appointment per 500 registered patients.
+The CCAS (COVID clinical assessment service) is able to book patients, who have been appropriately clinically triaged, directly into practices, at a rate of 1 appointment per 500 registered patients.

 This is intended to be a hand-off of patients from CCAS, rather than a booking into an appointment and should operate as a worklist for practices to manage in they way they see fit.

-From 30 March until 30 June 2020 all practices in England must make one appointment per 500 registered patients per day available for direct booking by NHS 111.
+All practices in England must make a maximum of one appointment per 500 registered patients per day available for direct booking by NHS 111.
+However, the actual number will depend on demand, which should be reviewed regularly.
 This supersedes the previous requirement of one appointment per 3,000 registered patients and is not in addition.